Stephon Marbury: In popular culture

 Marbury is on the cover of the Midway video game NBA Ballers.
 He has been named to The Sporting News list of "Good Guys in Sports" three times.

 In the Spike Lee movie He Got Game, fictional Brooklyn high school star Jesus Shuttlesworth (played by Ray Allen) mentions Stephon Marbury as one of the great New York City legends to make it out of Coney Island to the NBA.
 The high school in the movie, Abraham Lincoln, is where Marbury attended high school.

 In 1999, Marbury, alongside fellow former Georgia Tech point guard Kenny Anderson, appeared in the video for Big Pun's single "Whatcha Gonna Do" which was produced by Juju of The Beatnuts.
 In the video, Marbury and Anderson play a 2 on 2 game versus Terror Squad members Fat Joe and Cuban Link.

-In 2003, Marbury's arrival with the New York Knicks was referenced in the Scrubs episode titled "My Porcelain God".

-In 2007, Marbury co-authored his first children's book with Marshall Dean entitled The Adventures of Young Starbury: Practice Makes Perfect.
+In 2007, Marbury co-authored his first children's book with writer Marshall Dean entitled The Adventures of Young Starbury: Practice Makes Perfect.
 The book was illustrated by Ryan Nakai.

 In March 2008, wrestler Montel Vontavious Porter said in an interview that he based his wrestling persona on Marbury.
 M.V.P. said he had an encounter with Marbury when he was a doorman at a club.

-In July 2009, Marbury began a live-streaming broadcast, a format not yet commonplace, for 24 hours, where he answered questions from fans, openly wept, and ate vaseline to soothe a sore throat.
+In July 2009, Marbury engaged in a 24-hour live-streaming broadcast in which he answered questions from fans, openly wept, and ate vaseline to soothe a sore throat.
 He would later admit that he was depressed and suicidal at the time.

 Marbury appeared in the 2014 musical I Am Marbury, which is allegorically based on his life.

+Marbury starred in his own documentary Stephon Marbury: Remade in China.
+Released in 2016, the short documentary details Marbury's rocky relationship with the New York Knicks and how he found his love of basketball again after overcoming depression thanks to being in China.
+Cameo appearances include Ahmad Rashad, Adam Silver, and Gary Payton.

 In 2017, Marbury starred in his own autobiographical movie titled My Other Home, alongside Jessica Jung.

 A documentary about Marbury, A Kid from Coney Island, was released in 2019.

-China permanent residence permit
+Residency

 In 2015, Marbury applied for and received a Chinese "green card", or Permanent Resident ID Card (外国人永久居留身份证).
 He is the fifth American basketball player to receive a green card in China.
 He also earned the nickname Commissar Ma (马政委 (馬政委)) for his role as a mentor to the teammates and younger players while playing in China.